Fluency shaping therapy teaches

 In fluent speech your vocal fold vibration (phonation) switches on and off many times per second.
 For example, if you say “bad pig” you phonate on every sound except the p.
 In other words, your vocal folds switch on for bad, switch off for p, then switch on again for ig.
 The timing can be as precise as one one-hundredth (1/100) of a second.

-Stuttering is the inability to switch your phonation on and off.
+The inability to switch your phonation on and off is a core stuttering behavior.
 Or, specifically, on.
 If you try to say “bad pig” and get stuck on the p, you’re not stuttering on the p.
 You’re doing a great job pronouncing the p.
 You’re stuttering on the i.
 Your problem is moving from the p to the i.

 Fluency shaping solves this problem by slowing down speech to use closed-loop motor control instead of open-loop motor control to initiate phonation.